 A lot has been happening.
 Please scroll down WE APPRECIATE YOUR SUPPORT!!!
 GoFundMe is a critical part of our fundraising...scroll down to read more about all our efforts including the recent oral arguments presented by our attorney, Scott Howard, to the MI Supreme Court on October 7, 2021, for our case regarding standing.
 Saugatuck Township Zoning Board of Appeals needs to hear the merits of our case that is based upon local zoning that clearly reads: “In No Event shall a canal or channel be excavated for the purpose of increasing the water frontage.”
 “In No Event’ means never and without exception.Our budget for the legal defense is approximately $30K.

-Work with marina consultants and designers to create a Least Environmentally Damaging Practicable Alternative (LEDPA) to the proposed Padnos marina.
+You can also read about our work with marina consultants and designers to create a Least Environmentally Damaging Practicable Alternative (LEDPA) to the proposed Padnos marina.
 If there is a LEDPA then the permit must be denied.
 Budget = $25K

-Work with hydrogeologists to detail the impact of the excavation and dewatering of the proposed marina.
+We have worked with hydrogeologists to detail the impact of the excavation and dewatering of the proposed marina.
 They found that the ground water table that feeds the globally imperiled interdunal wetlands would drop by more than 14 feet.
 This team of scientists has been instrumental in 1) showing the flaws in the data submitted by the applicant, 2) detailing the impacts of the proposed excavation and dewatering to the surrounding wetlands.
 Budget = $10K

 Bring together nearly two dozen expert witnesses and our legal team for our March 2020 trial in our appeal of Department of Environmental, Great Lakes, and Energy marina permit.
 Budget = $30K